-- The Assheton Arms: located in the most beautiful village in Lancashire, the Assheton Arms offers a cosy country inn.
+Located in the most beautiful village in Lancashire, The Assheton Arms is a cosy country inn.
 Indeed, it’s one of the best accommodation options in Downham.
-Beck and I thoroughly enjoyed visiting the country inn during one of our many trips to the Forest of Bowland.
+Beck and I thoroughly enjoyed visiting the country inn.

 These are our gear essentials for walking in the Forest of Bowland.

 Osprey Skarab 30